alexagr/events-manager-limmud/readme.txt

 We use booking notes to record time when booking state changes (we just add note with state name and Events Manager adds timestamp).
-Based on that, for example, periodic task that runs every hour finds bookings that were not payed for 3 days and moves them to "Waiting List" state (essentially "rejected").
+Based on that, for example, periodic task that runs every hour finds bookings that were not payed for 3 days and moves them to "No Payment" state (essentially "rejected").
+If some payment was received the booking is moved into "Partially Paid" state instead.

-We can also add "No Expiration" note - to prevent specific booking from moving to "Waiting List" state.
+Admin can add "No Expiration" note - to prevent specific booking from moving to "No Payment" / "Partially Paid" state - for example, if specific customer asked to pay later.

 Discounts can be implemented in one of the following ways:
   * admin discount